Zemanta/engineering-at-zemanta/1-Services.md

 * If you're an engineer: you manager should make sure you have access and are aware of at least 3 trello boards: your team's main board and backlog boards and the cross-team milestones board managed by product managers.

 * If you're a product manager: your manager has a role to provide you with access to appropriate engineering boards and product boards.

+The IT manager will give you access to trello via an email invite.

 ## 4. Github